-- T1 transit: The transit MRN number is sufficient in the stock records.
+T1 transit: The transit MRN number is sufficient in the stock records.

-- Re-export declaration: decision on release of the procedure and the decision on release with confirmation of exit.
+- Re-export declaration: the decision on release for the procedure and certification of exit.

-- Re-export declaration, with a subsequently opened TIR Carnet: decision on release of the re-exportation and a copy of the Volet 1 page of the TIR Carnet with possible attachments.
-Furthermore, a certificate of release with confirmation of exit can be added to the records.
+- Re-export declaration, with a subsequently opened TIR Carnet: decision on release for re-export and a copy of the Volet 1 page of the TIR Carnet with attachments, if any.
+A certification of exit can also be attached to the records.

-- A re-export declaration, with a subsequently opened TI Transit: decision on release for the re-export procedure with the MRN of the T1 Transit, is sufficient.
-The warehouse operator can, if they so wish, also add the decision on release with confirmation of exit to their records.
+- Re-export declaration, with a subsequently opened T1 transit: decision on release for the re-export procedure with the MRN of the T1 transit is sufficient.
+The warehouse keeper can also attach the certification of exit to the records.

 - Destruction under customs supervision: In each individual case, either a certificate of destruction endorsed by Customs or a decision on release for inward processing.

 - Abandonment to the State: Document endorsed by Customs regarding abandonment of goods to the State.

 An entry of the ending of the procedure must be made in the stock records no later than when the goods are moved from the customs warehouse or the authorisation holder’s facilities.
 The warehouse operator must ensure that the quantity and quality of the goods released from the warehouse corresponds to the data provided in the customs declaration for the ending of the warehousing procedure (e.g. transit declaration).